Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 ```

-Curator is not a deamon, it is designed as a one-off process.
+Curator is not a daemon, it is designed as a one-off process.
 To be able
 to run it on Scalingo you need to write a Bash script that executes
 Curator regularly.
-Create a file named `curator.sh` with the following content:
+Create a script named `curator.sh` with the following content:

 ```bash
 #!/bin/bash